From Urban to Ag Podcast

 Introduction to season 3

 We are back!
-Season three of the From Urban to Agriculture podcast will be going live in October, great excited!
-We will be talking about wildfires, sharks, chickens, and all things science.
+Season three of the From Urban to Agriculture podcast will be going live soon, great excited!
+We will be talking about wildfires, sharks, cotton, chickens, social media, and all things science.

 The Science Behind Cultivated Meat